Itsindigo/itsindigo/README.md

   - Seeing a project through the full life-cycle, from "Is this even possible?" though to a production service supported with real-time monitoring.

 ### ⛩️ Some other things I believe ...
-  - Fostering a healthy level of self-esteem, and prioritising good sleep above will take you farther than anything else you're doing.
-This can otherwise be summarised as enjoyment of the journey and not the goal.
-Or other Taoist ideas.
+  - Fostering a healthy level of self-esteem, and prioritising good sleep will take you farther than anything else you're doing.
+  - I try to remember to enjoy the journey and not to be overly focussed the goal.
+And broadly aim to follow other taoist ideas.

 ### ⚡️ Fun fact ...
   - I ran my first marathon this year!